firesock/nonpkger/README.md

 # nonpkger

-Need a way to manage all the `curl https://example.com/install.sh | bash` invocations? `nonpkger` is a package unwrapper, to just pull out the final executable(s) you need into a folder in your path.
+Need a way to manage all the `curl https://example.com/install.sh | sh` invocations? `nonpkger` is a package unwrapper, to just pull out the final executable(s) you need into a folder in your path.